xenicsir/mipi_linux_rpi_eg/README.md

 This document present how to build and install the MIPI drivers of Exosens cameras for Raspberry Pi.

+The MIPI_deployment.xlsx sheet presents a an overview of the supported cameras/boards/OS versions.

 ## Building environment

 ### 0. Environment used with this building environment